Created by Alexander McCall Smith

 In fact, the precedent for this series may be not some hard-boiled -- or even softly cozy -- mystery series, but James Herriot's All Thing Bright and Beautiful series of novels.

-Clever, patient and displaying tremendous gumption, Precious is a young "traditionally built" women who serves as the novels' main character and narrator, but the episodic tone of the novels revolve as much around the adventures and foibles of different colourful characters as they do about the mysteries.
+Clever, patient and displaying tremendous gumption, Precious is a young "traditionally built" woman who serves as the novels' main character and narrator, but the episodic tone of the novels revolves as much around the adventures and foibles of different colourful characters as irt does around the mysteries.
 Besides Mma Ramotswe, there's her bookish, tightly wound secretary, Mma Grace Makutsi, and Mr. J.L.B.
-Matekoni, the lovestruck mechanic and proprietor of the local Speedy Motors, Mma Ramotswe's would-be suitor and eventual husband, who keeps her old clunker form falling apart.
+Matekoni, the lovestruck mechanic and proprietor of the local Speedy Motors, Mma Ramotswe's would-be suitor and eventual husband, who keeps her old clunker from falling apart.